By: Anvita Gurumurthy

 No, no, no. No, no, no.

 My shallow breaths became even more shaky as I dragged my legs to the next step, and then the next.
-I felt as if I weighed a thousand pounds.
+I felt as if I had rocks in my pockets, weighing me down.
 I’m sure my dad’s hand almost broke that night from my constant and desperately tight grip on it.
 As I slowly climbed, the ancient gray walls seemed they had been going on forever.
 How much longer could this take?

 I couldn’t.
 I couldn’t think anything.
 I couldn’t move.
 My mom and my dad started talking, and my mom and brother went up the stairs to continue to the top.
-My dad stayed, and started talking to me.
+My dad stayed, and began to tell me something.
 I zoned out of my panic enough to hear, “Come with me, we’ll take more pictures then go back down.”
 I felt a brief but genuine flush of relief at the fact that I’d soon go down.
 I stumbled with my wobbly knees to where my dad’s hand was leading me, which turned out to be the very edge of the balcony.

 “No!”
 I managed to get out.
 “Not the edge!”

 My dad seemed to understand and took me to the wall at the center of the balcony.
 I stayed there, back against the wall, while he went to get pictures.
 I saw the city below through the railings and the uncontrollable panic came over me.
 Again, my muscles felt like cement and my heart was racing as if I had run a mile.
-My only thought was: No, no, no. No, no, no. No, no, no. I repeated it again and again, giving into the fear.
-After what seemed like hours, I realized I was okay.
+My only thought was: No, no, no. No, no, no. No, no, no. I repeated it again and again, giving into the fear and concentrating on the word.
+After what seemed like hours, I suddenly zoned back in and became aware of my surroundings-- the concrete wall behind me, the gilded railings in front of me.
+I realized I was okay.
 I could move again.
 My breaths were controlled and longer.
 Though I was still scared, and my knees still wobbled, I had somehow gotten my fear under control enough not to completely panic.
+Soon, I could see my dad walking back toward me.
+Slowly, I took tiny steps, gripping the wall, as I followed my dad back down.
+This time, the lights seemed to have dimmed, and I could look at them.
+I let go of the wall and took a couple steps on my own, for the first time that night.

 I learned something that day.
 I thought about it as I descended the steps again with my wobbly knees.
 Fear isn’t something you can just make go away with positive thoughts.
-Accepting the fear instead of denying it, for me, is how I can control it.
+Accepting the fear instead of denying it, for me, is how I can get through it.
+Letting the fear come over me and not fighting it is easier than trying to convince myself I am not scared, because I am.
 So yes, I still have a huge fear of heights.
 I know I can’t just make it go away, and I’ve accepted it as a part of who I am.
-And the next time I find myself in the same position, I now know how to control it.
+I’m not yet at the point where I can think about overcoming this fear or even control it well.
+I hope that eventually, I’ll get there, but for now, I am willing to allow myself to be scared, because for me, that is so much more doable than erasing it.

 I woke up at 8 AM that day, so filled with excitement that I could barely believe what was about to happen: I was getting a bunny.
 I danced through the morning and after breakfast, I headed down to the basement to check on my future bunny’s pen.
 We had set her up in a puppy playpen and placed toys, food bowls, and more on the bright blue fleece bedding.
 Then I grabbed her carrier and my brother, dad, and I got it ready to hold the bunny.
 By then, it was around 9:30 so we got ready to leave, since my dad and I had to be there by 12 to pick up the bunny from the breeder.